KLV96/Car-Agency-Project/READ_Features_Of_The_Website.md

 # Car_Agency_Project

 **This project was created for real client.
 The website has the following features:**
-⋅⋅*Secure login in system for two types of users (Customers and the Admin).
+*Secure login in system for two types of users (Customers and the Admin).
-⋅⋅*greatly designed chat system.
+*greatly designed chat system.

 **The customer is able to:**
     * Make an order.